 Los Angeles

-Be honest—when was the last time you gave your garage door a second thought?
-If you’re like most people, probably not since the day it started squeaking or (gulp) stopped working altogether.
+When was the last time you did maintenance on your garage door?
+If you’re like most people, probably not since the garage door started squeaking or (gulp) stopped working altogether.
 It’s okay, no judgment here.
 Garage doors don’t exactly scream for attention until something goes wrong.

-But here’s the thing: a little maintenance goes a long way.
+But minor garage door maintenance goes a long way.
 Think of it like giving your car an oil change.
 Sure, it seems fine for now, but ignoring it could lead to a much bigger (and more expensive) problem down the road.
-Let’s break it down: Do garage doors need Maintenance, what you can easily do yourself, and when it’s worth calling in the pros.
+Let’s break it down: Do garage doors need maintenance, what can you easily do yourself, and when is it worth

 Here’s why maintenance is worth your time: